Behind the ‘Line

 Lee Blessing – An interview

 I was fascinated by these nations putting some of their best people in critically sensitive jobs with the sole intention of letting them fail.
-It’s hard to find a more existential situation than that. — “A Walk in the Woods” playwright Lee Blessing Recently Artistic ...
+It’s hard to find a more existential situation than that. — “A Walk in the Woods” playwright Lee Blessing Recently Artistic Director PJ Powers had the opportunity to interview the playwright of TimeLine’s 15th season-opening production, A Walk in the Woods.
+Blessing explained the historical inspiration behind the plot and characters ...

 Read More >